AminuKano/Embedded-System-Security-/README.md

 ## Plan for today :

 This workshop will approximately last 3 hours and aims to introduce embedded systems, and their security features.
-In particular the use of XBee, Bluetooth, and LoRa networking in Embedded System applications.
+In particular you will explore the use of XBee, Bluetooth, and LoRa networking in different applications.

 ## Learning Objectives